ChorusOne/opus-pool-sdk/book/guide/8-rewards-history.md

 -   **`amount` (bigint)**: The amount of rewards received, denoted in wei.
 -   **`vault` (Hex)**: The address of the vault that generated the rewards.

-Check out the demo project implementation [here][get-rewards-history-usage] for a working example of the rewards history fetching.
+Check out the demo project implementation [here][get-rewards-history-usage] for a working example of rewards history fetching.

 ## Visualizing Rewards Data with a Chart

-We will use a chart to provide a more visual representation of the rewards.
+We will use a chart to provide a visual representation of the rewards.
 We have chosen to use [Recharts][recharts], a composable library built on React components for this guide.
 However, feel free to use any other charting library that suits your needs.

 The complete code for this implementation and additional details can be found [here][get-rewards-history-ui].

 **First, we’ll transform the rewards history data into a format suitable for Recharts:**